 #9 Multi-Channel Communications

-C-suite and CEO communications don’t rely solely on one channel.
+C-suite and all other executive communications should never rely solely on one channel.
 Modern leaders need to leverage a combination of channels including social media, email, video, and town hall meetings.
 This is the best way to reach a wider range of stakeholders.

 #10 Continuous Learning